Adaptive rules for admin accounts

 An improbable travel event is when someone logs into an account from a location it’s impossible to be at since their last login.

-Improbable travel may be a sign of account takeover.
+Improbable travel may be a sign of an account takeover.
 To mitigate the risk of account takeover fraud, you can ask for an additional factor when an improbable travel event is detected.

 This way, you allow admins to easily verify a legitimate login without compromising their experience.